 |Last Train From||Time|

-Passengers can also buy tickets by their mobiles and enter the gates through QR code payment.
-The service is provided by Paytm and a QR code is generated on the travellers phone which is read by the scanners at the gate upon entry and exit.
+Passengers can also buy tickets on their mobiles and enter the gates through QR code payment.
+The service is provided by Paytm and a QR code is generated on the travelers’ phone which is read by the scanners at the gate upon entry and exit.